LiLabAtVT/I2GDS2025/Group2/README.md

 # Pipline for Sequencing Processing of Plant Bacterial Pathogen (Xylella fastidiosa)
+Note: The scripts in this pipeline were developed by different teammates.
+Paths, input filenames, output directories, and working directories must be modified to match your own environment before running.
+Always double-check SLURM resource requests and file locations.

 ## Introduction
 This project replicates a bioinformatics pipeline for analyzing a collection of Xylella fastidiosa (Xf) genomes obtained from both pure cultures and century-old herbarium specimens.